History of fishing: Prehistory

-Dating estimates of between 160800 and 163200 BC are given by scientists who excavated Pinnacle Point for mollusc eating.
+Evidence of mollusc eating at Pinnacle Point has been estimated to date back to between 160,800 and 163,200 BC.

-Fishing is an ancient practice that dates back at least to the Upper Paleolithic period which began about 40,000 years ago.
+Fishing dates back at least to the Upper Paleolithic period which began about 40,000 years ago.
 Isotopic analysis of the skeletal remains of Tianyuan man, a 40,000-year-old modern human from eastern Asia, has shown that he regularly consumed freshwater fish.
-Archaeological features such as shell middens, discarded fish bones and cave paintings show that sea foods were important for survival and consumed in significant quantities.
-During this period, most people lived a hunter-gatherer lifestyle and were, out of necessity, constantly on the move.
-However, where there are early examples of permanent settlements (though not necessarily permanently occupied) such as those at Lepenski Vir, they are almost always associated with fishing as a major source of food.
+Archaeological features such as shell middens, discarded fish bones, and cave paintings show that sea foods were important for survival and consumed in significant quantities.
+During this period, most people lived a hunter-gatherer lifestyle and were constantly on the move out of necessity.
+However, where there are early examples of permanent settlements (not necessarily continually occupied) like those at Lepenski Vir, they are almost always associated with fishing as a major source of food.

 Spearfishing with barbed poles (harpoons) was widespread in palaeolithic times.
 Cosquer cave in Southern France contains cave art over 16,000 years old, including drawings of seals which appear to have been harpooned.

 The Neolithic culture and technology spread worldwide between 4,000 and 8,000 years ago.
 With the new technologies of farming and pottery came basic forms of the main fishing methods that are still used today.

 From 7500 to 3000 years ago, Native Americans of the California coast were known to engage in fishing with gorge hook and line tackle.
 In addition, some tribes are known to have used plant toxins to induce torpor in stream fish to enable their capture.

 Copper harpoons were known to the seafaring Harappans well into antiquity.
 Early hunters in India include the Mincopie people, aboriginal inhabitants of India's Andaman and Nicobar islands, who have used harpoons with long cords for fishing since early times.

 Early history

 Egyptians bringing in fish, and splitting for salting.

 Villa of the Nile Mosaic, Lepcis Magna, Tripoli National Museum, circa 1st century CE.

-The ancient river Nile was full of fish; fresh and dried fish were a staple food for much of the population.
+In ancient history, the Nile was full of fish; fresh and dried fish were a staple food for much of the population.
 The Egyptians invented various implements and methods for fishing and these are clearly illustrated in tomb scenes, drawings, and papyrus documents.
 Simple reed boats served for fishing.
-Woven nets, weir baskets made from willow branches, harpoons and hook and line (the hooks having a length of between eight millimetres and eighteen centimetres) were all being used.
+Woven nets, weir baskets made from willow branches, harpoons and hook and line (the hooks having a length of between eight millimetres and eighteen centimetres) were all used.
 By the 12th dynasty, metal hooks with barbs were being used.
 As is fairly common today, the fish were clubbed to death after capture.
 Nile perch, catfish and eels were among the most important fish.
 Some representations hint at fishing being pursued as a pastime.